Charles H. McCann Technical School: About McCann

 McCann Technical School is one of the two high schools in North Adams, MA (Drury High School).

 Academics include Math, English, History, Physical Education, Spanish, Business., and Science.
 In 2005, McCann began offering classes in Project Lead the Way, a comprehensive engineering program which prepares students in high tech fields.
 Students in this program create advanced projects that are viewed by professionals, and are able to earn as many as twelve college credits from the Rochester Institute of Technology.

 In 2009-2010, around half the graduating student body pursued higher education at a two or four year college/university.
 The other half choose to either head into the workforce or go into the military.

-McCann currently has nine technical majors for high school:
+McCann currently has ten technical majors for high school: